Workshop “Generative AI meets Eye Tracking (GenEAI)”

 (sugano@iis.u-tokyo.ac.jp)

 Yusuke Sugano is an associate professor at the Institute of Industrial Science at the University of Tokyo.
 He was previously an associate professor at the Graduate School of Information Science and Technology, Osaka University, a postdoctoral researcher at the Max Planck Institute for Informatics, and a project research associate at the Institute of Industrial Science, the University of Tokyo.
 His research interests focus on computer vision and human-computer interaction.
-He has served as the General Chair for ETRA in both 2024 and 2025.
+He has served as a General Chair for ETRA.

 Yao Rong